-ACAUTION Insure that all power sources conform to the requirements of the unit heater or damage to the unit will result!
+A CAUTION Insure that all power sources conform to the requirements of the unit heater or damage to the unit will result!

 Follow installation instructions CAREFULLY to avoid creating unsafe conditions.
-All external wiring must conform to applicable current local codes, and to the National Electric Code ANSI/NFPA No. 70-2002, or the latest edition of.
-In Canada, all external wiring must conform to the Canadian Electric Code, Part 1 CSA Standard C22.1.
 All wiring should be done and checked by a qualified electrician, using copper wire only.
+All external wiring must conform to applicable local codes and to the United States National Electrical Code ANSI/NFPA No. 70-1999 (or latest edition of).
 All gas connections should be made and leak-tested by a suitably qualified individual, per instructions in this manual.
 Also follow procedures listed on the "Gas Equipment Start-Up Sheet" located in this manual.